peterkuma/masters-thesis/chapters/08_conclusion.md

 ACRANEB2 with the
-radiation scheme FMR/RRTM (also available in the ALADIN model) in terms of their accuracy with 1-h longwave and shortwave intermittency (ACRANEB2) and 1-h full intermittency (FMR).
+radiation scheme FMR/RRTM (also available in the ALADIN model) in terms of their accuracy with 1-h longwave and shortwave intermittency (ACRANEB2) and 1-h full intermittency (FMR/RRTM).
 The purpose was to demonstrate the detrimental effect of full intermittency on heating rate accuracy, and how it can be alleviated with the combination of longwave and shortwave intermittency.
 The results were clearly in favour of partial intermittency in ACRANEB2,